Chai cafes woo coffee fans in urban India

 "You can find nice coffee anywhere, but finding a perfect cup of chai outside is really tough," said Smiti Singh, a Bangalore-based software engineer, who drinks at least four cups of tea a day.

-Vriti Malik, a marketing professional in New Delhi, spends 1,400 rupees on coffee a week and wouldn't mind spending the same on tea, but the flavour just doesn't measure up.
+Vriti Malik, a marketing professional in New Delhi, spends 1,400 rupees ($29) on coffee a week and wouldn't mind spending the same on tea, but the flavor just doesn't measure up.

 "If it is good chai, I would not mind spending money," she said.
-"I would like to see a lot of different flavours of tea, and healthy stuff like green tea."
+"I would like to see a lot of different flavors of tea, and healthy stuff like green tea."

 No matter what people say, much of the problem is image.